GPA Calculator

 Understanding Your GPA

-Your Grade Point Average (GPA) is one of the most important metrics used by colleges, universities, and employers to evaluate academic performance.
-Understanding how to calculate and improve your GPA is crucial for academic success.
+Your Grade Point Average (GPA) is one of the most important academic metrics.
+Colleges, universities, and employers use GPA to evaluate performance.
+Knowing how GPA is calculated can help you set goals and plan your academic path.

 Types of GPA

-• Unweighted GPA: All classes are treated equally regardless of difficulty
+• Unweighted GPA: All classes counted equally on a 4.0 scale

-• Weighted GPA: Honors, AP, and IB classes receive extra points
+• Weighted GPA: Honors, AP, and IB classes add extra points

-• Cumulative GPA: Overall GPA across all academic terms
+• Cumulative GPA: Overall GPA across all terms

-• Major GPA: GPA for courses in your specific field of study
+• Major GPA: GPA for classes in your field of study

 How GPA is Calculated